 The Porch Southern Fare & Juke Joint

-The near-nightly lineup of live blues, soul, and country music continues at the Porch, which opened last summer to serve up Southern-fried tunes and grub.
+The near-nightly lineup of live blues, soul, and country music is back in action at the Porch, which serves up Southern-fried tunes and grub.
 The latter category includes trays of pulled pork and St. Louis spare ribs, plus sandwiches like La Grange, which piles Texas brisket with chili, pickled onions, and a jazzy, espresso-laced barbecue sauce.
 Add steaming skillets of cornbread, smoked chicken wings with white Alabama-style sauce, and comfort classics like shrimp and grits, and it’s one hell of a set list.
-(Psst: There’s also a barbecue-filled brunch menu, which is something of a rarity.)

 175 Rivers Edge Dr., Medford, 781-874-9357, theporchsouthern.com.